mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 1. The `SharedCapacityPools` field is a list of named `CapacityPool`s.
 Each defines a set of capacities that is available for devices.
-This makes it possible to define overlapping partitions of devices, while still making sure that no devices can be allocated if the necessary capacity is not available.
-A `CapacityPool` can optionally reference one or more `CapacityPoolMixin`s using the `Includes` field to extend the set of capacities it defines specifically.
+This makes it possible to define overlapping partitions of devices, while still making sure that no device can be allocated if the necessary capacity is not available.
+A `CapacityPool` can optionally reference one or more `CapacityPoolMixin`s using the `Includes` field to extend the set of capacities it defines explicitly.

 1. The `CapacityPoolMixins` field defines a list of named `CapacityPoolMixin`s.
 These define a set of capacities that can be used to extend the capacities explicitly defined in a `CapacityPool`.
-This allows for reducing duplication if there are many identical physical devices that must be represented as capacity pools.
+This allows for reduced duplication if there are many identical physical devices that must be represented as capacity pools.
 Mixins can not be refrenced directly by devices.

-1. The `DeviceMixins` field is a list of names `CompositeDeviceMixin`s.
+1. The `DeviceMixins` field is a list of named `CompositeDeviceMixin`s.
 These define attributes, capacities and consumed capacities that can be used to extend what is defined explicitly in a `CompositeDevice`.
-The references to consumed capacities in the `SharedCapacityConsumed` does not include the pool, but instead require that the pool is specified as part of the reference from the device to the `CompositeDeviceMixin`.
+The references to consumed capacities in the `SharedCapacityConsumed` does not include the pool, but instead require that the pool is specified when referenced from the `CompositeDeviceMixin`.
 This allows the same mixin to be used across different capacity pools.
 Mixins can not be allocated directly, but can only be referenced by composite devices.

 1. Introduce a new device type called `CompositeDevice` which has the same fields as a `BasicDevice`, plus two more.
 The first is a field called `Includes` and lists the device mixins for the device, while the second is called `SharedCapacityConsumed` and defines the capacity the device will draw from the capacity pools.
-Only devices are available to be allocated, while the capacity pools just keeps track of the available capacity.

 1. The `Includes` field serves to reference a set of `CompositeDeviceMixin`s that a `CompositeDevice` can reference to extend the set of attributes,